adafruit/pi_video_looper/README.md

     * with hello_video there is no gap when a video is repeated but there is a small gap between different videos
     * with omxplayer there will also be a short gap between the repeats

-* if you have only one video then omxplayer can also loop seamlessly (and wth audio)
+* if you have only one video then omxplayer can also loop seamlessly (and with audio)
 * the last supported Rasperry Pi OS image version is 2021-05-07 (https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip)

 #### keyboard commands: